flatpickles/rad-tile/README.md

 ## medium todo:

 -   svg & png export
+-   paint with an image: tiles mask in an image
+-   paint palette: build a group of colors/images for tile color assignment, switch between them
 -   persistence for config + composition (local storage)
 -   info overlay: click an (i) to learn about what rad tile is (intent, usage, attribution, etc)
 -   disable internal anchors for starting / snapping (track hull, or angular saturation for each anchor)